 Who are Best Companies?

 Hi, we are Best Companies, the workplace engagement people.
 Our primary purpose is to help make the world a better workplace.
-When employees are truly engaged, they are happier, more productive and more invested in an organisation’s success.
+Employees truly engaged, are happier, more productive and more invested in an organisation’s success.

-Best Companies is also the company that provides the research and data analysis, for The Sunday Times Best Companies to work for lists, with specific categories for small organisations, medium-sized organisations, large organisations and not-for-profit organisations.
+Best Companies is also the company that provides the research and data analysis, for The Best Companies to Work For Lists, recognising the very best companies, with National, Sector and Regional Lists.

 Today we work with some of the world’s best-known organisations: measuring, improving and recognising great workplace engagement.
 Please visit our website at www.b.co.uk/about/ to find out more.